rstacruz/fish-npm-global/README.md

 > Make user-installed global npm packages work with fish

 Ever been frustrated that `npm install -g` just doesn't quite work?
 This fixes that.
-A fish plugin to make `yarn global` and `npm install -g --prefix=~/.node_modules` work.
+A fish plugin to make `yarn global add <pkg>` and `npm install -g <pkg>` work with your Fish shell.

 ## Install